Essentials for a new baby

 3. Want to get outdoors and active on a track that isn't exactly stroller friendly?
 Pop the baby in a carrier!

-I have never found a way to feel secure with a wrap carrier, so a clip carrier is how I feel most comfortable and secure.
+I have never found a way to feel secure with a wrap carrier, so a clip carrier is how I feel most comfortable and secure, with peace of mind that baby is safely secured.

 A Baby Bouncer